Kumana National Park

 Kumana National Park in Sri Lanka is renowned for its avifauna, particularly its large flocks of migratory waterfowl and wading birds.
 The park is 391 km southeast of Colombo on Sri Lanka's southeastern coast.
-Kumana is contiguous with Yala National Park.
-Kumana was formerly known as Yala East National Park, but changed to its present name on 5 September 2006.
+Kumana is contiguous with Yala National Park, and was formerly known as Yala East National Park and was renamed to its present name in 2006.

-The park was closed from 1985 to March 2003 because of the LTTE (Liberation Tigers of Tamil Elam) attacks.
+The park was closed from 1985 to March 2003 due to LTTE (Liberation Tigers of Tamil Elam) attacks.
 It was also affected by the Boxing Day tsunami in 2004.

 Physical features

 Kumbukkan Oya forms the southern boundary of the national park.
 Some 20 lagoons and tanks support the extensive birdlife of the national park.

 The lagoons are shallow with depths less than 2 m.
 Kumana villu is subject to occasional inundation with seawater.
 The elevation of the area ranges from sea level to 90 m.
 The mean annual temperature is 27.3 C and the area receives 1300 mm of annual rainfall.